-Prof Dr Kuruvilla Pandikattu Joseph SJ (1957- ), Dean, Faculty of Philosophy, Jnana-Deepa Vidyapeeth, Pune, India, is a Jesuit priest (DUM) who pursues his research in science and philosophy.
+Prof Dr Kuruvilla Pandikattu Joseph SJ (1957- ), [Pronounce] is Chair Professor of JRD Tata Foundation on Business Ethics at XLRI, Jamshedpur, Jharkhand, India.
+He is also Professor of Philosophy at Jnan Deepa (JD), Institute of Philosophy and Theology, Pune, India, is a Jesuit priest (DUM) who pursues his research in science, religion and philosophy.

 The holder of three Master's Degrees and two Doctorates (in philosophy and theology) from the University of Innsbruck, Austria, he has written extensively on topics of science, religion and philosophy.
 Author of more than 45 books and 216 scholarly articles, has been involved in the dialogue between science and religion and between religions.

-The focus of his academic engagement has been: Issues in Philosophical Anthropology, Science-Religion Dialogue and Viable Life-Styles (TAMAS and Laudato Si').
+The focus of his academic engagement has been: Issues in Philosophical Anthropology, Science-Religion Dialogue and Viable Life-Styles (TAMAS, Laudato Si' and Fratelli tutti).
 He also contributes to the role of science, technology and spirituality towards fostering a sustainable life.

-Dean and Professor of Philosophy, Science and Religion, at JDV, Pune
+Professor of Philosophy, Science and Religion, at JD, Pune

 Organiser of Conferences, Seminars and Workshops